Faculty and Staff

 Paul Hager teaches courses in Digital Foundations and Television Studio Production while directing, managing and producing programming for Northfield's community television station (NTV channel 12).
 A former mayor of Northfield, he has received filmmaking awards from the Minnesota Education Association and the Minnesota Cable Television Association.
 In 2014, he received an Established Artist grant from the Southwestern Minnesota Arts Council to write Cannon Shoals: A Ten-Episode Screenplay, which will be produced as a cycle of videos for showing on cable and online.

-Cecilia Cornejo teaches Digital Foundations.
-Through the use of written and visual poetry combined with documentary techniques, Cecilia creates works of nonfiction that bring a personal dimension to the documentary tradition.
-Her work is distributed by Women Make Movies, has shown widely throughout Europe and the Americas, and was part of MoMA’s Documentary Fortnight.
-Her latest film Song of the Apprentice was screened at the Minneapolis-St Paul International Film Festival in 2013.
-Aside from her artistic practice, Cecilia is co-founder of The Nineteenth Step, a collective of artists, teachers, and curators who used cinema as a tool to foster a deeper understanding of Latin American culture.
+Cecilia Cornejo, a Chilean documentary filmmaker, translator and artist, teaches Digital Foundations and other production courses in CAMS.
+Her film work originates at the intersection where private and public worlds meet, moving fluidly from the very intimate to the openly political.
+Through the use of visual poetry, combined with an essay approach, Cecilia creates hybrid works that bring a personal dimension to the documentary tradition.
+Her work, currently distributed by Women Make Movies, has shown locally and abroad at venues such as MoMA's Documentary Fortnight, Minneapolis-St Paul International Film FEstival, Festival de Cinema Pobre (Cuba), Melbourne Latin American Film Festival (Australia), FIDOCS (Chile), L'Alternativa (Spain), Arsenale (Berline), InVideo (Italy), and 1588 Minutes de Cinema Chilien Documentaire (France).
+In addition to her artistic practice, Cecilia is co-founder of The Nineteenth Step, a collective of artists, teachers, and curators who used cinema as a tool to foster a deeper understanding of Latin American culture.

 POSC 203.
 Political Communication: Election Campaign Advertising and Public Opinion